hp3icc/emq-TE1ws/README.md

 #

-All-in-one package for amateur radio, with html dashboard over websock
+Bash Project All in one, self installable MMDVMHost, Direwolf, Multimon-ng, Ionosphere, Dvswitch, YSFReflector, YSF2DMR, HBLink3

+Dashboard html sobre websock, soporte GPSD, CM108.

+Last revision: emq-TE1ws-Rev9 06/17/2021

 #

-TE1ws, maintains the same applications for use for amateur radio of its previous versions.
+TE1ws, maintains the same applications for use for amateur radio of its previous versions and a little more in each new update.

 List of amateur radio applications, including image and installation attempt: